VictorChidex/snake-spectacle-game/DEPLOYMENT.md

 ## 1. Docker Deployment (Recommended)

-The easiest way to deploy is using Docker Compose.
+The easiest way to deploy the full stack (Frontend, Backend, and PostgreSQL) is using Docker Compose.

 ### Steps:
 1. **Build and Start**: